12. 05. 2025 Matteo Cipolletta Log Management, Log-SIEM

 Keeping Elastic Agents Updated in the Dark: A Fully Offline Upgrade Workflow

-Here’s how we built a reliable and automated system to handle agent updates using Python, Ansible, and NGINX, leveraging NetEye Satellites as controlled distribution points.
+Here’s how we built a reliable, automated system to handle agent updates using Python, Ansible, and NGINX, leveraging NetEye Satellites as controlled distribution points.

 The Challenge

-To solve this, we adopted a hybrid approach that separates responsibilities across three layers:
+To meet these specifications, we adopted a hybrid approach that separates responsibilities across three layers:

 A Python script for downloading and verifying artifacts